blacktop/docker-idapro/README.md

            blacktop/idapro /data/bin
 ```

+> **NOTE:** ⚠️ This is the IDA Free version and does not seem to be able to do heaadless analysis.

 ## Build IDA Pro

 1) Put a copy of the linux installer in the `pro` folder and name it `idapro.run`